OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:23

-For the husband is the head of the wife, as Christ is the head of the church, his body, of which He is the Saviour.
+For the husband is the leader of the wife as Christ is the leader of the church, his body, of which He is the Saviour.

 ## Ephesians 5:24

-Now as the church submits to Christ, so also wives should submit to their husbands in everything.
+Now as the church submits to Christ, so also wives should submit to their husbands in all things.

 ## Ephesians 5:25